 New Haven Woman Sentenced to Prison for Lying to Federal Grand Jury about Knowledge of Kidnapping and Murders

-Vanessa Roberts Avery, United States Attorney for the District of Connecticut, and Jean Pierre Njock, Acting Special Agent in Charge of the New Haven Division of the Federal Bureau of Investigation, today announced that HAMILTON CLARK SMITH, 57, of Milford, was arrested yesterday on a federal criminal complaint charging him with threatening a federal law enforcement officer.
+Vanessa Roberts Avery, United States Attorney for the District of Connecticut, and Jean Pierre Njock, Acting Special Agent in Charge of the New Haven Division of the Federal Bureau of Investigation, announced that FRANCESCO PENSIERO, also known as Frank Pensiero, 50, of Stamford, was arrested today on federal criminal complaint charging him with robbing three Connecticut banks in October 2020.

 U.S. Attorney Avery stressed that a criminal complaint is not evidence of guilt.
 Charges are only allegations, and a defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt.

-This matter is being investigated by the Federal Bureau of Investigation and prosecuted by Assistant U.S. Attorney Lauren C. Clark.
+This investigation is being conducted by the Federal Bureau of Investigation and the Stratford, Fairfield and New Canaan Police Departments.
+The case is being prosecuted by Assistant U.S. Attorneys Daniel E. Cummings and Amanda S. Oakes.